1.4.41 Safeguarding Children who Move Across Local Authority Boundaries / Abroad

 The arrangements described above for the transfer of information about Children in Need between authorities are subject to the consent of the family.
 Information about child protection concerns or a concern that a child may be missing education may be transferred without consent.

 The transfer of cases where assessments are outstanding or incomplete (including because of parental avoidance or non compliance) are particularly risky.
-In these cases it is especially important that professionals are clear about their primary concerns and sources of perceived risk.If a family refuses to consent to sharing of information about a Child in Need Plan or move without notice to another area, this may indicate an increased level of risk to the child(ren) and a referral to Children's Social Care in the receiving area should be considered.
+In these cases it is especially important that practitioners are clear about their primary concerns and sources of perceived risk.If a family refuses to consent to sharing of information about a Child in Need Plan or move without notice to another area, this may indicate an increased level of risk to the child(ren) and a referral to Children's Social Care in the receiving area should be considered.

 5. Where there are Concerns about Significant Harm / Child Protection Enquiries are Underway